manuakasam/zend-expressive/doc/book/reference/migration/to-v2.md

 the configuration in `config/autoload/programmatic-pipeline.global.php`, these are now ignored.

+If you have used earlier versions of the expressive-skeleton, make sure that you have registered the `Zend\Expressive\Application::ROUTING_MIDDLEWARE` as well as `Zend\Expressive\Application::DISPATCH_MIDDLEWARE` inside your `middleware_pipeline` configuration.

 If you wish to use Whoops in your development environment, you may add the following to a local configuration file (e.g., `config/autoload/local.php`):